MrKsey/AdGuardHome/README.md

 P.S.
 One a bright side, if you are using v0.96, you can now check out how the built-in update works.
 Please note that the update check is performed once in 8 hours.

-2019-07-17 11:38:27: [AdguardTeam/AdGuardHome, RELEASE] AdGuard Home v0.97.1:

-What time is it?
-It's a hotfix time! 🌶 Just to be clear, we're not exactly happy about it, but it needed to be done asap.

-By the way, fun fact: the more beta testers, the fewer hotfixes! 😮 So if you feel like moving to a beta build is a good idea (absolute madman!), get over to [this page](https://github.com/AdguardTeam/AdGuardHome#test-unstable-versions).
-We have beta builds for everything!

-* [Fixed] DHCP: Check if the subnet mask is correct #887
-* [Fixed] Windows: "Access denied" error on trying to remove a filter #878
-* [Fixed] Crash when global setting 'SafeSearch' is off #880
-* [Fixed] Filter rules were not unloaded after filter's checkbox has been unchecked #879